PDLT-University-of-York/test-split-site/docs/ultra/gradebook.md

 ### Download submissions

-Download all submissions to an Ultra Assignment submission point as a ZIP file:
+Download all submissions to a specific Ultra assessment (Assignment, Test etc.) as a ZIP file:

 <div markdown class="flexcols">
 <div markdown class="col65">